aspose-cells/Aspose.Cells-Products/cells/cpp/unlock/xlsm/_index.md

 {{% blocks/products/pf/agp/content h2="How to Remove Protection of XLSM File Using C++" %}}

- In order to unlock XLSM file, weвЂ™ll use [Aspose.Cells for C++](https://products.aspose.com/cells/cpp) API which is a feature-rich, powerful and easy to use document protection API for C++ platform.
+ In order to unlock XLSM file, we’ll use
+ [Aspose.Cells for C++](https://products.aspose.com/cells/cpp)
+ API which is a feature-rich, powerful and easy to use document protection API for C++ platform.
 You can download its latest version directly, just open
  [NuGet](https://www.nuget.org/packages/aspose.cells)